Infraclavicular block

 Answer in terms of region covered, advantages over other approaches, and limitations.

-• Anaesthesia/analgesia for surgery distal to mid-humerus: forearm, wrist, hand; elbow surgery often possible but tourniquet tolerance/coverage may be variable.
+• Anaesthesia/analgesia for surgery distal to mid-humerus: forearm, wrist, hand, elbow surgery often possible but tourniquet tolerance/coverage may be variable.

-• Useful when you want a dense distal block and a stable catheter site; often less risk of phrenic nerve palsy than interscalene/supraclavicular approaches.
+• Useful when you want a dense distal block and a stable catheter site, often less risk of phrenic nerve palsy than interscalene/supraclavicular approaches.

 • Does not reliably cover intercostobrachial nerve (T2) → may need supplementation for tourniquet pain.